How to Calculate Cumulative Sum in Excel (9 Methods)

 result for cumulative sum using addition operator

-Remember, this method has one disadvantage.
-If any of the data rows gets deleted, it will give an error for the next rows.
+Note: If any of the data rows gets deleted, you will get an error for the next rows.

 error in cumulative sum calculation